solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 will happen:

-1. The operator restarts the validator with a new command-line argument to cause it to enter the silent repair phase at boot, where it will not make new blocks or change its votes.
+1. The operator restarts the validator with a new command-line argument to cause it to enter the silent repair phase at boot, where it will not make new blocks or vote.
 The validator propagates its local voted fork information to all other validators in restart.

 2. While counting local vote information from all others in restart, the